GandhiCloudLab/ibm-waiops-330-blog/11-inferencing/readme.md

 ## Next Step

-By sucessful execution of the above demo step, the story would have been created and you can see them in the next section [72-inferencing-view-results](../72-inferencing-view-results).
+By sucessful execution of the above demo step, the story would have been created and you can see them in the next section [Inferencing - View Results](https://community.ibm.com/community/user/aiops/blogs/jeya-gandhi-rajan-m1/2022/05/06/waiops-v33-part-12-inferencing-view-results).